nih-cfde/announcements/README.md

 ## How to send the weekly mail

 The current plan is for 'Announcements' emails to be sent on Mondays.
-An issue for collecting links will be opened 8 days before the Monday links email is sent and closed the day before the email is sent.
+An issue for collecting links will be opened 15 days before the Monday links email is sent and closed the day before the email is sent.

 ### Step 1.
 Opening and closing issues

 1. Open an issue in [nih-cfde/announcements](https://github.com/nih-cfde/announcements) for collecting links.
-Title it "Weekly announcements to post <next Monday's date>)".
+Title it "Announcements to post <two weeks Monday's date>)".
     Add the `Announcements` label.
 Give it the following text:
     ```
     Add a comment containing your interesting links and announcements here!
 Let us know under